The BC Small Wetlands Association is a charitable organization working with schools and community partners to plant more trees in British Columbia.

 Youth are our wetland ambassadors who work and volunteer in the park, monitoring the wetland ponds, birds, animals, amphibians, insects and plants, learning hands about biodiversity conservation and maintaining a park journal.

-The two acre park is open to the public with COVID-19 physical distancing rules in place.
+The two acre park is open year round to the public during daylight hours.

 Caution: Visitors to the park should be aware that the ground is uneven in places.
 Please proceed with caution and do not walk on the grassed edges of the ponds.